JorgeACGomes/Automatic-Restriction-Strategy-Finder/README.md

 Restriction_Finder updated in repository

 Plasmid class has been added to make the contiguous/non-contiguous sequences manipulation easier.
-Several changes to enzyme search algorithm
+Several changes to enzyme search algorithm.

+29/06/2017
+Restriction_Finder updated in repository

+Enzyme selection algorithm already works, now i just need to get the set that produces the best results, for a future gel analysis.